golemfactory/golem-architecture/arch-snapshot/arch.md

 #### Hybrid Net

-Hybrid Net was developed as an intermediate step towards decentralization, enabling peer-to-peer (P2P) communication between Golem Nodes.
+Hybrid Net was developed as an intermediate step towards decentralization, enabling peer-to-peer (P2P) communication between some of Golem Nodes.
 However, since most of the network operates behind NATs, P2P cannot be the sole communication method.
 To address this, the Net implementation supports communication forwarding through specialized component known as Relay.

 An additional advantage of relay server is it's ability to expedite Node discovery.
 In a pure P2P network, Node discovery can be slow, as no single Node has a complete view of the network, requiring multiple hops to find new Nodes.